krystin-lo/Frontend-Portfolio/README.md

 ##

 ### Introduction
-The introduction is a formal presentation of the portfolio owner.
+The introduction is a formal presentation of the portfolio owner and serves as a short “elevator pitch” letting the visitor know what your site is about.
 [![intro.jpg](https://i.postimg.cc/KYmT44nS/intro.jpg)](https://postimg.cc/K1sjHGqJ)

 ##